Transport

 Airport and train station rides

-For your first arrival in China, it is worth comparing Didi with metro, official taxi lines, hotel pickup, and airport express transport.
+For your first arrival in China, it is worth comparing DiDi with metro, official taxi lines, hotel pickup, airport express transport, and help from airport or railway staff.
 The best option is the one that gets you to the hotel safely with the least confusion.

 • Do not book before you know your exact pickup area.